mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Mac OS X - Miscellaneous Items.md

     Non-fat file: /Library/QuickTime/AppleIntermediateCodec.component/Contents/MacOS/AppleIntermediateCodec is architecture: i386

+### Check recordable media type from the command line

+#### The `system_profiler` method.

+Get all info on the recordable media drive and inserted media:

+    system_profiler SPDiscBurningDataType

+Parse out just the media info with `sed`:

+    system_profiler SPDiscBurningDataType | sed -n "/Type:/,/*/ p"

+#### The `diskutil info` method.

+Assuming `diskutil list` gives us `/dev/disk3` for the recorable media, this gives you info on the drive and the inserted media:

+    diskutil info /dev/disk3

+And this would eject the media from `/dev/disk3`:

+    diskutil info /dev/disk3

+### How go rebuid the Spotlight index.

+Force Spotlight to reindex a specific volume:

+	sudo rm -R /.Spotlight-V100
+	sudo mdutil -i on /
+	sudo mduitl -E /

+Force Spotlight to reindex Apple Mail:

+    mdimport ~/Library/Mail

+#### Update the Systems `locate` database.

+Use this command to force Spotlight to reindex the whole system:

+    sudo /usr/libexec/locate.updatedb

+Or just go into `/usr/libexec`:

+	cd /usr/libexec

+And then run `./locate.updatedb` from there:

+	sudo ./locate.updatedb

 ***

 *Cheat Sheet - Mac OS X - Miscellaneous Items (c) by Jack Szwergold*